leoccjj/AmplifyUs/README.md

 Unique, architecturally-inspired touch panels were designed as the focal point of the installation, acting as inputs into a system which orchestrates a playful show of music and light.
 The installation explores how conversations and interactions in urban public spaces are influenced by a building that can respond visually and musically.
 With an array of controllable theatrical lights illuminating features of the Hall’s interior, a musical score unfolds and responds from interactions on the touch panels located on structural columns in the Hall’s entrance.

 Support for Amplify Us came from the EYEO Festival.
-Additional support came from Intel Labs' User Experience Research group and Perceptual Computing group.
+Further support came from Intel Labs' User Experience Research (UXR), Perceptual Computing (PerC), and the Minnesota Orchestral Association.
+Additional thanks to the organizers of the Northern Spark festival.

 # Structure